adrydry/Learning-DevOps/1-Linux.md/Essentials.md

  - **Red hat Package Manager (RPM)**: to install this package: 1- sudo rpm -i htop rpm file, 2- run htop command to run the htop application and 3- remove the htop by using sudo rpm -e htop
  - **yum package** for fedora

- ## Commands lines basics

- In a linux CLI, we have the username and the host and the current working directory represents by a title ~.
-The command prompt is represents by $ at the end of the script.
-After the command prompt, we have the command and when we run this command, the **output** will display